 The last week of September is harvesting week: families spend time going out hunting for traditional foods.
-This includes moose hunting.

 Treaty Day - June 8th - is celebrated with a variety of games and activities with prizes for children and adults.
 Community members also set-up tables to sell homemade food like taco bags, cheesecake, cinnamon rolls, and bannock-dogs.
 A Memorial Feast is held every year to remember loved ones who have passed.